kotak-logo

 • Full-service brokers: Full-service brokers provide a wide number of services, including customer service, trading service and trading facilities, investment help, research, and portfolio management.
 They also have higher brokerage charges, which are normally charged as a percentage of the value of the transaction.

 • Discount brokers: These brokers operate with the ultimate purpose of online trading.
-They also possess lower, flat brokerage and no advisory or research services, hence suitable for self-managed investors.
+They also possess lower, flat brokerage and no advisory or research services, hence they are suitable for self-managed investors.

 There are two ways in which brokerage is calculated.
 One is where you will be charged a flat fee on every trade, irrespective of your traded value.
 The other is where you will be charged a percentage of the total traded value.
 A percentage-based charge is more suitable for smaller trades.